 For even more CV tips to ace your PwC application, check out our short video below:

-The PwC situational judgement test measures a candidate’s emotional intelligence.
-It is effective to assess the level of your interpersonal abilities, your capacity for teamwork, and your dispute-resolution techniques.
+The PwC situational judgement test measures a candidate’s competence in areas deemed necessary for job performance.
+For example, this PwC behavioral assessment may look at the level of your interpersonal abilities, your capacity for teamwork, and your dispute-resolution techniques.

 You will be presented with a video scenario and asked how you would tackle a problem.
 Your task is to identify and select the “best” and “worst” course of action, based on what you think a PwC employee should do.

-Discover more professional hints on how to pass a PwC-style situational judgement test with this quick video!
+Discover more professional hints on how to pass a PwC situational judgement test with this quick video!

 Good to know: PwC no longer uses situational judgement tests when recruiting for their School & College Leaver, Undergraduate or Graduate programmes.
-If you’re applying for one of these, it is unlikely that you’ll need to take an SJT.
+If you’re applying for one of these, it is unlikely that you’ll need to take this PwC behavioral assessment.

-So what can we expect in this SJT?
+So what can we expect in this PwC behavioral assessment?
 Check out what our PwC-style Situational Judgement exercise question may appear as with our sneak peek example designed by our experts:

 PwC-Style Situational Judgement Test Example